Getting started with Servactory

 bundle installPreparation

-As a first step, it is recommended to prepare the base class for further inheritance.
+First, prepare the base class for inheritance.

 Automatically Since 2.5.0